Parquery/elm-heatmap/README.md

 4) push it to the fork, and
 5) make a pull request on the upstream repository and send it for review.

-Please run `precommit.sh` before creating a pull request.
+Please run `precommit.py` before creating a pull request.